sinonjs/fake-timers/README.md

 clock.setTimeout(function () {
     console.log(
-        "The poblano is a mild chili pepper originating in the state of Puebla, Mexico."
+        "The poblano is a mild chili pepper originating in the state of Puebla, Mexico.", );
-    );
 }, 15);